hainayanda/Draftsman/README.md

 ```

 ### Related Anchor
 If your `AnonymousRelation` anchor is different than your anchor, you could use `RelatedAnchor<NSLayoutXAxisAnchor>`.
-Its actually the anchor extractor from `AnonymousRelation`.
+It's actually the anchor extractor from `AnonymousRelation`.

 So lets say you want to make your view always on top of keyboard, just do this: